-People with CF are vulnerable to different bacteria or 'bugs', which grow in their lungs.
-While these bugs are usually harmless to people who don't have CF, they can settle in the lungs (colonise) and be harmful to people who have CF. These bugs can be easily transmitted from one person with CF to another.
+People with CF are susceptible to different bugs which can cause recurrent chest infections and lung damage.
+These bugs are usually harmless to people who don’t have CF, but they can be easily transmitted from one person with CF (PWCF) to another PWCF.
+This is known as cross infection.

 It's recommended individuals with cystic fibrosis wear a surgical mask rather than the fabric-based environmental mask such as a Vog mask.
 This is because Vog masks are not approved to protect against the spread of pathogens in a clinic or hospital setting.
 These masks are intended for use against environmental particles such as dust, pollen and other particles found in air pollution.